 - Scissors to cut open the rice bag,

-- Scissors make a clean cut, so it’s easier to pour the rice out of the bag.
+- Scissors make a clean cut, so pouring the rice out of the bag is easier.

-Watch “Storing Food in Buckets and Mylar Bags” for step-by-step instructions on how to package and store your emergency rice.
+Watch “Storing Food in Buckets and Mylar Bags” for step-by-step instructions on the packaging and storing of your emergency rice.

 Freezing rice for long-term storage